Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reosle30/index.md

 \- use in home-made lotions or balms

-Also available in a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
+Also available in a **value bundle**, or in a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.

 **Cautions:**